Ford Fairlane (Australia): NC / DC (1991–1995)

-The 1992 NC II and DC IIs redesignated the 3.9-L engine a "4.0-litre", but trim levels remained the same.
-To appeal to younger buyers, Ford briefly sold a Fairlane Sportsman Ghia in 1993 with a "Tickford"-tuned 4.0-L six used in the Falcon XR6.
+The 1992 NC II and DC IIs redesignated the 3.9 L engine a "4.0-litre", but trim levels remained the same.
+To appeal to younger buyers, Ford briefly sold a Fairlane Sportsman Ghia in 1993 with a "Tickford"-tuned 4.0 L six used in the Falcon XR6.

 A second, even smaller update, known as the NC III, arrived in August 1993.
 It is the equivalent to the ED series Falcon, adopting the new "ozone safe" R134a air conditioning refrigerant.
 The base Fairlane model was also discontinued, leaving only the Fairlane Ghia.

 From March 1994 production, the NC received additional changes - the fitment of a leather-wrapped steering wheel, body-coloured bumpers and side protection strips, new-design alloy wheels, and a bonnet ornament.

 An idea proposed in the late 1980s was a Fairlane wagon.
 Most likely, had it entered production, it would have used the Falcon wagon (which rode on the Fairlane's wheelbase) body, coupled with the Fairlane's front clip.

 In the early 1990s, the Falcon utilities were still of the previous-generation XF.
 A prototype EB Falcon utility was made which looked Fairlane-based.
 To impart a look of solidness, the ute had a Fairlane frontal treatment.
 It did not enter production.

 NF / DF (1995–1996)

-The Fairlane and LTD received a major front and rear restyle in March 1995 (EA77 series in Ford-speak), coinciding with the EF Falcon, and remained on the same platform.
+The Fairlane and LTD received a major front and rear restyle in March 1995 (EA77), coinciding with the EF Falcon, and remained on the same platform.
 The new NF Fairlanes and DF LTDs were longer and curvier, hiding their 1980s origins reasonably well.
 The exterior design was more ornamental compared to the relatively clean NAs to NCs.
-The Fairlane Sportsman reappeared for 1996, with the same formula as 1993, with the 4.0-L six.
+The Fairlane Sportsman reappeared for 1996, with the same formula as 1993, with the 4.0 L six.